w7sst/MorseRunner/Readme.txt

       Serial number: sequential serial number for each contact
       Precedence: A, B, Q, M, S, U
       Callsign: your call sign
-      Check: last two digits of the year the operator or station was first licenced
+      Check: last two digits of the year the operator or station was first licensed
       Section: ARRL/RAC Section
       for example: "123 A 72 OR"
     Rules: https://contests.arrl.org/ContestRules/SS-Rules.pdf